helmutkemper/iotmaker.docker.builder/doc.md

 #### SetCacheEnable

-English: When true, looks for an image named `chache:latest` as a basis for creating new images when the MakeDefaultDockerfileForMe() function is used.
+English: When true\, looks for an image named \`chache:latest\` as a basis for creating new images when the MakeDefaultDockerfileForMe\(\) function is used\.

-This function is extremely useful when developing new applications, reducing the time to create images with each new test.
+This function is extremely useful when developing new applications\, reducing the time to create images with each new test\.

 ```
 Input: